paulstraw/Cider/readme.md

 * Type: Select whether this layer is aesthetic, or should be used for collision in-game.
 * Tile Size: The size of each square tile in this layer.
 * Distance: Used inside Cider for parallax scrolling; `1` moves with the camera, while higher numbers move more slowly (and therefore appear to be further away).
 * Tileset: Loaded from the resources specified in `config.json`.
-When converted to Cider maps, these will appear with the "friendly" name (e.g., `tileset: @game.resources['fg tiles']`), so you should make sure your config's resources match up with your game's.
+When converted to Cider maps, these will appear with the "friendly" name (e.g., `tileset: 'fg tiles'`), so you should make sure your Buzz config's resources match up with your game's.
 * zIndex: Does what it says on the tin.
 Lower numbers get drawn behind higher numbers.
 Cider `Entities` have a default z-index of `99`, so you'll want to keep that in mind if any of your layers should be drawn in front of your entities.

 Once you've selected a layer's tileset (and changed its tile size appropriately), you can start drawing.
 Simply put your mouse over the main canvas and left-click (dragging works, too).
 Press space to bring up the tile selection screen, then click on a tile (or the "delete" icon) to change your brush.